-Unlike flat shapes, solid shapes, like balls or blocks, are 3D (or three-dimensional) shapes, and you can see them around you.
+Unlike flat shapes, solid shapes, like balls or blocks, are 3D (or three-dimensional) shapes, and you can see them all around you.

-1. Cut out the examples of 3D shapes from the "3D Shapes" worksheet.

-2. Once you have cut them out, place them where they belong in the correct spaces on the top of the worksheet, like you did with the flat shapes.
+1. Cut out the examples of 3D shapes from the "3D Shapes" worksheet and place them where they belong in the correct spaces on the top of the worksheet.

-Just like flat shapes, you can see 3D shapes all around you:
+You can see 3D shapes all around you: